binaryoverload/williamoldham.co.uk/src/content/blog/2024-04-05-new-server-setup.md

 [defence in depth](<https://en.wikipedia.org/wiki/Defense_in_depth_(computing)>)
 tactic.

-Linux operating systems have a built-in command called [`sudo`](https://linux.die.net/man/8/sudo) that allows you to run commands as the root user without having to log in as the root user.
+The built-in command called [`sudo`](https://linux.die.net/man/8/sudo) allows you to run commands as the root user without having to log in as the root user.
 This is a more secure way of running commands as the root user.

 To create a new user account with sudo access, you can run the following
 commands: